By Dirk Greineder, MCI-Norfolk

 Consensus evidence shows that prisoners over 55 years old and those guilty of murder, have the lowest rates of recidivism (10).
 Liberalizing compassionate release for older LWOP prisoners, will not decrease public safety, (11) but can greatly reduce costs.
 If enacted, currently propose legislation, would greatly benefit, compassionate, humanitarian, and financial outcomes.

-Add notes, references, and a table, listing the status of or death date for all 54 LWOP medical parolees are available at Greineder, “Medical Parolees for MA-DOC First-Degree Murderers, 2018-2024” at www.realcostofprisons.org/writing
+Footnotes, references, and a table, listing the status and death date for all 54 LWOP medical parolees are available at Greineder, “Medical Parolees for MA-DOC First-Degree Murderers, 2018-2024” at www.realcostofprisons.org/writing